If I join Air Force ROTC, does that mean I am joining the military? No.

 Most officers have a four-year commitment post-graduation.
 For pilots it is 10 years after pilot training, and six years for combat systems officers after training.
 Air Battle Managers have a six-year commitment.

 You will compete in a selection process.
 The factors to be used will include your Air Force Officer Qualifying Test (AFOQT) scores, your field training performance rating, your Grade Point Average (GPA), your academic major, your Physical Fitness Test (PFT) score and the Detachment Commander 's rating.
-You will know your specific Air Force career field approximately 6 – 8 months before you are commissioned.
+You will know your specific Air Force career field approximately 6 – 8 months before you graduate and commission.

 No. The vast majority of Air Force jobs do not involve flying at all.
 For almost every civilian out in the workforce, there is an Air Force officer counterpart performing a similar job.

 Must A Student Go On Active Duty In The Air Force Immediately Following Graduation And Commissioning?